Nathan-Schwartz/WarShadow/README.md

 # WarShadow

 This is my first HTML/CSS/JS project ever!
 I will be submitting it to the Overwolf app challenge sponsored by Nvidia  (ending Nov 29) in the Warface divisions.
-The code is a bit messy and I'm working on adding comments and refactoring it.
-I was initially mainly concerned with adding new features.
+The code is a bit messy and I'm working on adding comments, refactoring, and re-organizing it.
+I am planning to break up the horrendously big files and implement a module loader like Require.js soon.
+Initially, I was primarily concerned with adding new features and I didn't know about AMD.

 Most of the features function as I expect them to, but some of them are unfinished (notably the Statcrack feature).
 The competition is around 25% over so I still have time to finish it.

 I have switched my focus from producing features to learning more about Javascript and improving the existing code so that it is cleaner and more intuitive to navigate.

-If you have not worked with Overwolf development before, here is a quick guide to installing this app.
+If you have not worked with Overwolf development before, here is a quick guide to installing this app (I'm pretty sure it is only for windows).
 Install the developer version of Overwolf found here: http://download.overwolf.com/OverwolfInstallerDevelopers.exe

 Install my app: